cosmos/ibc/spec/ics-020-fungible-token-transfer/README.md

 ### Definitions

-The IBC handler interface & IBC relayer module interface are as defined in [ICS 25](../ics-025-handler-interface) and [ICS 26](../ics-026-relayer-module), respectively.
+The IBC handler interface & IBC routing module interface are as defined in [ICS 25](../ics-025-handler-interface) and [ICS 26](../ics-026-routing-module), respectively.

 ### Desired Properties